 Let’s take a look at some of the best camping shovels for any situation you may find yourself in.
 On top of that, we’ll include options for any budget, because there’s really something for everyone.
 First, let’s take a look at some introductory thoughts about packing for camping in general, and then we’ll dive right into the different types of shovels and how to choose the perfect one for the job.

-Top 5 Best Compact Folding Shovels of 2017
+The 5 Best Compact Camping and Survival Shovels of 2017

 Our Rating: (5/5)